Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

 \subsection{Theory of Landau levels in Graphene and their coupling to a sub-wavelength cavity}

-We now consider single-layer graphene, which will be later positioned at the center of the HPP cavity (i.e.~at $z = 0$), subject to a strong, uniform, and static perpendicular magnetic field $B$.
+A single-layer graphene is now considered, positioned at the center of the HPP cavity (i.e.~at $z = 0$), subject to a strong, uniform, and static perpendicular magnetic field $B$.
 In this regime, electronic excitations are inter-Landau-level transitions \cite{Goerbig11,ando1982,roldan2009,roldan2010}.
-In the Landau gauge, the energy spectrum of electrons roaming in this crystal are massless Dirac fermion Landau levels (LLs) given by $\varepsilon_{\lambda, n} = \lambda (\hbar v_{\rm F} / \ell_B) \sqrt{2n}$, where $\ell_B = \sqrt{\hbar c / (eB)}$ is the magnetic length, $e$ is the electron charge, $v_{\rm F}$ is the Fermi velocity in graphene, $k_x$ is the electronic wavevector along the $x$-axis, which accounts for the degeneracy of the spectrum, $n$ is a non-negative integer representing the LL index, and $\lambda=\pm$ denotes conduction/valence band states.
+In the Landau gauge, the energy spectrum of electrons roaming in this crystal is given by massless Dirac fermion Landau levels (LLs), $\varepsilon_{\lambda, n} = \lambda (\hbar v_{\rm F} / \ell_B) \sqrt{2n}$, where $\ell_B = \sqrt{\hbar c / (eB)}$ is the magnetic length, $e$ is the electron charge, $v_{\rm F}$ is the Fermi velocity in graphene, $k_x$ is the electronic wavevector along the $x$-axis, which accounts for the degeneracy of the spectrum, $n$ is a non-negative integer representing the LL index, and $\lambda=\pm$ denotes conduction/valence band states.
 We denote by the symbol $N_{\rm F}$ the index of the last occupied LL.
 Here, we focus on the charge neutrality point of graphene, choosing $N_{\rm F}=0$.
 In Fig.~\ref{fig1}(b), we plot the non-interacting spectrum of LLs, $-{\rm Im} \chi^{(0)}_{\rm nn} ({q}_{\parallel}, \omega)$, where $\chi^{(0)}_{\rm nn} ({q}_{\parallel}, \omega)$ is the bare density-density response function calculated using the Kubo formula \cite{roldan2009,Giuliani_and_Vignale}.

-This quantity is fully non-local, valid for all wavevectors ${q}_\parallel$, which is particularly relevant as the deep sub-wavelength nature of hBN enables exploration of high wave-vector regions.
-Specifically, accounting for spatial non-local effects is necessary in the limit of rapidly varying matter fields ($q\sim 0.1~{\rm nm}^{-1}$), which has been investigated in SNOM experiments\cite{dai2014}, and also in the presence of a magnetic field\cite{wehmeier2024}.
+This quantity is fully non-local and valid for all in-plane wavevectors ${q}_\parallel$.
+This feature is particularly relevant, as the deep sub-wavelength nature of hBN enables the exploration of high wave-vector regions.
+This limit of rapidly varying matter fields ($q_\parallel\sim 0.1~{\rm nm}^{-1}$) has been investigated in SNOM experiments\cite{dai2014} also in presence of a magnetic field\cite{wehmeier2024}.